dmurfet/dmurfet.github.io/onramp.markdown

   * For reinforcement learning see [Sutton & Barto](http://incompleteideas.net/book/the-book-2nd.html).

+  * Know and respect the [history of these ideas](https://dennybritz.com/blog/deep-learning-most-important-ideas/).

 For the projects related to singular learning theory:

   * S. Watanabe "[Almost all learning machines are singular](http://watanabe-www.math.dis.titech.ac.jp/users/swatanab/foci2007.pdf)", Invited Paper in FOCI2007.